atamocius/haxe-vscode-boilerplate/README.md

 You can find instructions on how to configure formatting [here](https://github.com/vshaxe/vshaxe/wiki/Formatting).
 Further details about the full schema of `hxformat.json` can be found [here](https://github.com/vshaxe/vshaxe/blob/master/schemas/hxformat-schema.json).

+> You also have to modify `.editorconfig` if you want to change the use of space to tabs and also to change the indent size.

 [haxe extension]: https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe